 Monica examined the strange appearance of the container.
 It differed greatly from the standard American ones.
 Instead of being rectangular, it was an oval.
 The insides were padded and rigged with cables everywhere.
-They had never seen anything like it before.
+She had never seen anything like it before.

 “Miles, confirm!” barked the commander.